Myth Busters: Why Everyone Needs an Estate Plan

 As an estate planning attorney, I am always surprised by the number of friends and family who have not yet completed their estate planning.
 For me, it seems like such an important and natural part of adulthood.
 One evening as I watched MythBusters, I began to think of some of the myths I encounter in my profession.
-For the first episode of MythBusters: Estate Planning Edition, I decided to discuss some of the most common excuses I hear to prove why everyone needs an estate plan.
+If you’re one of those people who believes that estate plans are not for everyone, read on to learn the reasons why everyone needs an estate plan.

 Myth 1: I am too young to have an estate plan.

 Are you under 18?
 If you answered no to that question, you are absolutely NOT too young to have an estate plan.
 Once you turn 18, you fly the coop, and your parents no longer have access to your account information, medical records/status, or any of your affairs.
 Even if you are on your parents’ health insurance and/or still claimed as a dependent on their taxes, they are unlikely to have authority to act on your behalf for medical decisions or money management without court approval.